gre/developer-portal/_docs/connect/implementation.md

 Connect injects a web3 provider (EIP-1193) similar to other extensions and supports the same APIs. [add details]

-1. Call `ethereum.isLedgerConnect` to determine if the user has the extension installed
+1. Check if `ethereum.isLedgerConnect` is true to determine if the user has the extension installed

 2. Use common Ethereum APIs.
 We currently support the following:
 	- net_version